Tribunal upholds Fubara’s election, dismisses APC, LP, APM's petitions - Ripples Nigeria

 READ ALSO: Tribunal reserves judgment in Tonye Cole’s petition against Gov Fubara in Rivers

-The Social Democratic Party (SDP) candidate, Magnus Abe, and his Labour Party counterpart, Beatrice Itubo, garnered 46,981 and 22,224 votes respectively in the exercise.
+The Social Democratic Party (SDP) candidate, Magnus Abe, and his Labour Party counterpart, Beatrice Itubo, garnered 46,981 and 22,224 votes respectively.

 The tribunal had also dismissed the petitions filed by Itubo and the Allied People’s Movement (APM) candidate, Innocent Ekwu.